 What Can a Family Do?

 First, read 10 Personal Steps To Take In the Midst of a Revolution.
-So much practical insight contained!!
+So much practical insight contained!

 Secondly, we need to know what orders we will eventually be forced by conscience to disobey.
-There must be a line for every true Christian where they must choose to obey God rather than man.
+There must be a line for every true Christian where we must choose to obey God rather than man.